Laterunner/Chess_Game_Tracker/README.md

 This FEN string can be converted to an image using fen-to-png from Toby Adewoye 2019 (2) and rapidly displayed.

 The next step is move detection.
 For move detection images of the board before and after each move are taken.
-These two images are processed with a apropriate color filters and masks to  obtain four images:
+These two images are processed with appropriate color filters and masks to  obtain four images:

 1. an image of white pieces before the move
 2. an image of white pieces after the move